ff6347/auto-typo-adbe-id/README.md

 `var arr = ["a","b","c"]; var n = a.length;`

     /*
-    Everyting is an object and has own functions and properties like the  array.length or string.substring()
+    Everyting is an object and has own properties and functions like the  array.length or string.split("")
-    only primitives like Numbers and Booleans act a bit diffrent */
+    */

 ####Structures